 Conservatories/porches Visually inspected.
 None.
 Communal areas Circulation areas visually inspected.
 None.
-Garages and permanent outbuildings Visually inspected. outbuildings A large attached block built garage is provided under flat rubberoid roof sheeting with side pass door and up and over sectional electric garage door.
+Garages and permanent outbuildings Visually inspected. outbulluligo Single integrated garage attached of masonry block construction with render finish.
+Fibre glass flat roof.
+Electric roller door.
+UPVC door to the side and UPVC windows.
 Outside areas and boundaries Visually inspected.
-Areas of garden ground are provided to the front, side and rear, largely bounded by masonry walls and retaining walls.
-Garden areas have been landscaped.
+Areas of garden ground are provided to the front, side and rear.
+These are bounded by masonry and stone walls.
+Areas of tarred drive and parking also provided.
 Ceilings Visually inspected from floor level.
 Of plaster and plasterboard design.
-Some areas of plastic coating and paneling have been added to ceilings.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Of plaster and plasterboard design.
+Of plaster and plasterboard design and various board linings.
 Floors including sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
-Flooring appears to be of various suspended timber and concrete construction.
+Flooring is of various suspended timber and concrete construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery finishes are consistent with the age and type of property.
-The kitchen is provided with modern fitted units and work surfaces.
+Internal joinery finishes are consistent for a property of this age and type.
+The kitchen is provided with standard units of older specification.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out. Перисез A false fireplace is provided in the living room with electric fire over.
+No testing of the flues or fittings was carried out. mepiaces A metal insert surround open fire is provided to the living room.
+Other fireplaces would appear to have been closed off and panelled over.
 Internal decorations Visually inspected.
-Internal decoration comprises of paint, wallpaper, varnish or stain finishes consistent with the age and style of property.
+Internal decoration comprises of paint, wallpaper, varnish and stain finishes consistent for a property of this age and style.
 Cellars Visually inspected where there was safe and purpose-built access.
 None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the Report and will not turn them on.
-Mains supply with the electric switchgear located within WC cupboard.
+Mains supply with electric switchgear located within the garage together with the electric meter.